 The Regional Transportation Alliance (RTA) continued support for upgrading U.S. 64, leading to the announcement by Governor Pat McCrory and Transportation Secretary Tony Tata on December 12, 2013 that designated the freeway as Interstate 495.2 Further goals by the RTA sought to extend the new Interstate designation eastward along U.S. 64 beyond Rocky Mount to Williamston and northeast along U.S. 17 to Hampton Roads, Virginia.
 Numbers for the corridor favored by the RTA included Interstates 44 and 50.1

 The North Carolina Department of Transportation (NCDOT) ultimately selected Interstate 89 as the proposed designation for the Raleigh to Norfolk, Virginia route using the U.S. 64 and U.S. 17 corridors.
 The number was submitted for the 2016 AASHTO Spring Meeting, which returned Interstate 87 as the approved new designation for the corridor.
-With this decision, Interstate 495 will be retired pending FHWA approval for I-87 and the installation of new signs.3
+With this decision, Interstate 495 was retired following FHWA approval for I-87 and the installation of new signs.3

 - Regional Transportation Alliance: Let’s Get Moving – Interstate 495.

 - “North Carolina Gets a New Interstate, with the I-495 Designation near Raleigh.”
 North Carolina Department of Transportation (NCDOT), news release.
 December 12, 2013.